-The Indigenous Youth Ambassador (IYA) Program (formerly the Aboriginal Youth Ambassador Program) is an immersive cultural and business program that teaches the foundations of business through the lens of a First Nations Museum.
-This fourteen-week paid training includes placement in the Food & Beverage, Retail, and Cultural Departments.
-We provide a safe environment for students to gain confidence and work experience in several industry sectors while discovering their personal aptitudes.
+The Indigenous Youth Ambassador (IYA) Program is an immersive cultural and tourism education program that teaches the foundations of business, through the lens of an Indigenous cultural centre in Whistler BC.
+This ten-week paid training includes placement in the Food & Beverage, Retail, and Cultural Departments.
+We provide a safe space for students to gain confidence, skills and work experience, while discovering their personal strengths and interests.

 Certification Programs are provided in a safe environment for our students to gain access to First Aid Level 1; Food Safe Level 1; WHIMIS; Serving it Right.

 Industry Sectors Introduction The Cultural Centre is proud to teach ambassadors world-class tourism sector customer service skills.
-Over the twelve-week placement, ambassadors work in several departments to learn key skill sets such as point of sales operations, cash handling, public speaking, retail merchandising, food and beverage service, intro to mechanical and janitorial systems, storytelling, and performing arts.
+Over the ten-week placement, ambassadors work in several departments to learn key skill sets such as point of sales operations, cash handling, public speaking, retail merchandising, food and beverage service, storytelling, and performing arts.

 Tourism Related Career Discover enables ambassadors to investigate other tourism venues through hosted off-site visits, where they sample different sub-sectors they may want to consider for future careers.